chocolatey/docs/input/en-us/licensed-extension/intune/faq.md

 ## General FAQs

-### Why does the Chocolatey install in Intune require a restart of the computer
+### Why does the Intune install of Chocolatey CLI require a restart of the computer

-During the installation of Chocolatey, a number of environment variables are set or updated, including the `PATH` variable that tells Windows where to look for programs to run.
-The only reliable way to ensure that these are updated prior to running any subsequent Chocolatey commands is to inform Intune that the package requires a restart to complete installation.
+During the installation of Chocolatey CLI, a number of environment variables are set or updated.
+This includes the `PATH` environment variable that tells Windows where to look for programs to run.
+The only reliable way to ensure that these are updated prior to running any subsequent Chocolatey CLI commands is to inform Intune that the package requires a restart to complete installation.

-## Convert FAQs
+## Intune Convert Command

 ### Do I need to call convert for all dependencies of a Chocolatey package?

-If a Chocolatey package has dependencies, Chocolatey will convert each of them to a Chocolatey Intune package.
+If a Chocolatey package has dependencies, Chocolatey CLI will convert each of them to a Chocolatey Intune package.

-### Must I have all Chocolatey package dependencies already downloaded?
+### Must I download all of the Chocolatey package dependencies before conversion?

-You may skip the handling of dependencies when converting a package by using the `--ignore-dependencies` argument.
-However, it is recommended not to skip dependency handling as the package may not install or upgrade, and some software functionality may be lost.
-Be mindful that you may be prevented from pushing the Chocolatey package to your Intune tenant if the dependencies do not already exist locally or in Intune.
+It is recommended that all package dependencies are converted to ensure that the package installs and upgrades correctly, and to ensure the software functions as intended.
+If the dependencies do not exist either locally or in your Intune tenant you may be prevented from pushing the Chocolatey package.

+With the above recommendations in mind, if you do need to skip converting package dependencies, use the `--ignore-dependencies` switch when running the `convert` command.

 ### I get an error message about `convert` not being available